laprej/laprej-www/_drafts/research-statement.md

 ## Software engineering

 This first item arguably has the least amount of actual research potential insofar as good practices rarely result in publishable work.
+Base all underlying guiding principles of good software engineering Before any research is undertaken, the code must be in a understandable and malleable state.
 That does not diminish the importance of good software engineering practices including:
 1) test-driven development
 2) proper documentation including both developer and user perspectives, and